gitjps/chatbot_phone_handover/README.md

 ```

 - Perform a test, go to https://your_address.ngrok.io:3000
-- Enter the phone numbers of the client and the agent
+- Enter the verified phone numbers of the client and the agent
 ![localtest](local%20test.jpg)
 - The two phones should ring subsequently and there's also a voice message